 Getting a new address is an event that’s often met with celebration.
 And much like any celebration, guests are expected to bring gifts to a housewarming party.
-Salt, bread, and brooms are the go-to gifts in the old days, as these items symbolize the well-wishes of the guests: salt for a flavourful life, bread for daily sustenance, and brooms to sweep away troubles.
+Salt, bread, and brooms are the go-to gifts in the old days, as these items symbolize the guests’ well-wishes: salt for a flavourful life, bread for daily sustenance, and brooms to sweep away troubles.
 Most homeowners will appreciate the gestures signified by these gifts, but these aren’t exactly practical presents in the day and age of food deliveries and robotic vacuum cleaners.

 Shopping for the perfect gift to bring to a housewarming party can be intimidating at first, but it shouldn’t be.
 To make the task easier, here are 3 tips that will help party attendees narrow down their options: